 Getting from the taxi parking area to the Taj Mahal, in itself was a fascinating adventure because we road on a covered cart led by a camel.
 Sam and Kyle are sitting inside of the cart (below).

 Some how, a guide latched on to us, along with a photographer in the parking area and road with us on the camel cart.
-They both spoke English and were genuine in their connection with us, especially when Raymond needed to run back to the car to reclaim his wallet.
+They both spoke English.
 I had opportunity to read the hands of our guide, the photographer and our camel cart driver.
 All were inspired with my interpretations of the line configurations in their Eastern hands.

 I brought a copy of my book, intending to have a photo taken with me holding the book in the garden in front of the epic building.